What is High-Quality Pre-K

-Alabama's state funded pre-k program, First Class, has been recognized by the National Institute for Early Education Research (NIEER) for ten years in a row for meeting all 10 of the Institute's research-based benchmarks for quality.
+Alabama's state funded pre-k program, First Class, has been recognized by the National Institute for Early Education Research (NIEER) for twelve years in a row for meeting all 10 of the Institute's research-based benchmarks for quality.
 NIEER's Quality Standards Checklist represents a set of minimum policies needed to ensure the effectiveness of preschool education programs in preparing children for success in kindergarten and beyond.

 NIEER Quality Standards Checklist:

 - Lead pre-k teachers have a bachelor's degree

 - Lead pre-k teachers have specialized early childhood training

 - Assistant pre-k teachers have a Childcare Development Associate (CDA)